Pjchardt/presskit/projects/daydreamblue/index.md

 ## Features

-> * Online Multiplayer with /*In-World Voice Chat
+> * Online Multiplayer with Voice Chat from Avatar location
 > * Craft new items, accessories and games
 > * Form and create a malleable world
 > * Immersive time of day, wildlife, and more
 > * Explore an ever-chaining environment
 > * Fine tools, build, and play games and simulations with friends

-/*In-World:  Multiplayer chat is spacialized to each avatar’s mouth thorugh the Oculus Audio SDK, which make friends and family wound like their right next to you.

 ## Videos